giusber2005/wavelab_challenge/README.md

 The information is collected and stored to create a data set used to run RAG with the GPT-4o model.
 The props for the LLm are tailored so that the models are limited in the hallucination, and do not drive away from the conversation.
-The conversation is stored in a SQlite database to further fine tune the model with enough user preferences.
+The conversation is stored in a SQlite database to further fine-tune the model with enough user preferences.

 ## Licence